 Much of the research to date on resilience indicators uses more “static” data, such as from the U.S. Census, that doesn’t reflect what’s happening in a community—or a fishery—in current or recent time.
 One of the goals of this project is to integrate the use of real-time (or nearly so) data, which would help fishermen, communities, and resource managers plan and adapt more effectively.

 This research is driven by needs identified by many stakeholders—fishermen, coastal communities, resource managers, and policymakers.
 Carla Guenther, chief scientist for the Maine Center for Coastal Fisheries in Stonington and a collaborator on the project, notes that input from and engagement with fishermen are especially crucial.
-“This is what fishermen have been asking for,” Carla says.
+“This is what fishermen have been asking for,” Guenther says.
 “They’ve been highlighting the need for this for a long time.”

 To that end, more than 70 lobster fishermen, from across the Maine coast, have signaled support for the project through a letter saying, “Such indicators are critical not only to our individual planning, but for each of our communities whose schools, non-fishing businesses and other infrastructure have grown to depend on lobster as well.”

-Josh describes what he does as “part of a bigger constellation of people doing food systems work around seafood.”
+Josh Stoll describes what he does as “part of a bigger constellation of people doing food systems work around seafood.”
 As with his efforts in North Carolina and with Local Catch, he hopes that the lobster fishery resilience work will become long-term.

 The project was funded at an early stage by a Mitchell Center seed grant and more recently through the National Oceanographic and Atmospheric Administration (NOAA) Sea Grant’s American Lobster Initiative and a CINAR Fellowship in Quantitative Fisheries and Ecosystem Science from the National Marine Fisheries Service.
 The seed grant, Josh says, has been crucial for getting the research off the ground and attracting more financial support.

-Josh’s focus on long-term engagement and continuity in research makes him “a bit of an oddball” in traditional academic circles.
+Stoll’s focus on long-term engagement and continuity in research makes him “a bit of an oddball” in traditional academic circles.
 He’s been involved with the Mitchell Center since his days as a doctoral student and postdoctoral researcher and says that it provides a kind of home and hub for doing this kind of work and connecting with others.